mmk2410/eclipse-ide-java/README.md

 # eclipse-ide-java
-.deb Packages of the Eclipse IDE for Ubuntu
+Unofficial .deb Packages of the Eclipse IDE for Java Developers for Ubuntu

 ## Adding the ppa to Ubuntu